 Kanban swimlanes by phase, owner or sprint.
 Cards carry the same dates as the schedule.

-A real Gantt with critical-path highlighting, float, baselines and auto-leveling.
+A real timeline — the Gantt chart — with critical-path highlighting, slack (float), baselines and auto-leveling.

 The hierarchical breakdown of work — also known as a WBS — with rollup of effort, cost and progress at every level.